rogerpadilla/nukak/README.md

   @Field()
   password?: string;
   /**
-   * `mappedBy` can be a callback or a string (callback is useful for auto-refactoring) */
+   * `mappedBy` can be a callback or a string (callback is useful for auto-refactoring).
+   */
   @OneToOne({ entity: () => Profile, mappedBy: (profile) => profile.creatorId, cascade: true })
   profile?: Profile;